When are winter tyres compulsory in Germany?

 Are snow chains mandatory in Germany?

-On certain (mountain) roads, it may be obligatory to use snow chains, so make sure to have them in the car.
+On some (mountain) roads, it may be mandatory to use snow chains, so make sure you have them in the car.

-• If you are driving a combination of vehicles (such as a car with a caravan), it is also mandatory to carry two wheel chocks in the car.
+- If you are driving a combination of vehicles (for example, a car with a caravan), it is also mandatory to carry two wheel chocks in the car.

-• A portable yellow flashing light is also recommended but not mandatory for vehicles without a German license plate.
+- A portable yellow flashing light is also recommended, but is not mandatory for vehicles without German plates.

 25 Comments